 This diet simply comprises of consuming mostly low GI foods (GI ≤ 55), smaller amounts of moderate GI foods (56 ≤ GI ≤ 69), and infrequent high GI foods (GI ≥ 70).
 I discussed the GI and the problems with using it as a marker of nutritional status in Lesson 6.
 In brief, while following this diet will be advantageous for avoiding significant amounts of empty calories (ie, regular cookies), there is no guarantee that one will obtain a fully nutritious diet by sticking to lower GI options.
 Additionally, high GI foods consumed in moderation with mixed meals do not cause undue harm to one’s blood glucose status.
 Practically, it is difficult to determine the GI of packaged foods or other foods that are not in online databases (ie, http://www.glycemicindex.com/).
 For these reasons, I do not recommend the glycemic-index diet.

 Due to the limited carbs there can be a lack of fruits, vegetables, and whole grains, thus limiting the health potential of this diet.
-This diet is effective for individuals with severe epilepsy, but other health benefits are more speculative in nature.(Ludwig, 2020) Additionally, when in a caloric surplus it seems more difficult to gain skeletal muscle with resistance training when following a ketogenic diet.(Vargas, 2018) Thus, I think it can be a useful tool for some people who are otherwise struggling with hunger in a caloric deficit, but otherwise I do not recommend a ketogenic diet.
+This diet is effective for individuals with severe epilepsy, but other health benefits are more speculative in nature.(Ludwig, 2020) Additionally, when in a caloric surplus it seems more difficult to gain skeletal muscle with resistance training when following a ketogenic diet.(Vargas, 2018) While in a caloric deficit it seems difficult to maintain lean body mass.(Ashtary-Larky, 2021) Following a ketogenic diet also seems counterproductive for endurance performance at high intensity that requires glycogen utilization.(Morena-Villaneuva, 2021) Overall, I think it can be a useful tool for some people who are otherwise struggling with hunger in a caloric deficit, but otherwise I do not recommend a ketogenic diet.

 For people who decide to use a ketogenic diet, I recommend only using this while actively losing weight, choosing healthy sources of fat (ie, sources with relatively little saturated fat), plugging your proposed diet into cronometer.com, and attempting to make substitutions to optimize the nutritional content for health if possible.
-Additionally, it is important to ensure there are no safety concerns when starting a ketogenic diet; as always, check with your medical provider prior to starting.
+Of interest, many of the appetite suppressing effects seem possible when consuming more carbohydrates than typically allotted (ie, up to 100 grams daily instead of the typical <50 gram threshold), which can allow greater intake of healthy food groups that are otherwise limited by their carbohydrate content.(Roekenes, 2021) Additionally, it is important to ensure there are no safety concerns when starting a ketogenic diet; consider checking with your medical provider prior to starting.
 Recent guidance(Watanabe, 2020) indicates this diet is either contraindicated or needs to be used very cautiously when:

 - elderly, pregnant, or breastfeeding